The dialog opens when you click next to the CLI Interpreter list in the Development environment section of the PHP page.

 In this field, choose the desired application's service.

 In this field, define the environment variables.
-See Docker Compose run configuration settings for details.
+For more information, refer to Docker Compose run configuration settings.

 In this area, choose how the Docker container for the selected service should be managed by PhpStorm.